GlyphCreator/GlyphCreator/README.md

+### GlyphCreator
-### The training dataset is being prepared and will soon be made public...
+The training dataset is being prepared and will soon be made public...

 <!--
 **GlyphCreator/GlyphCreator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.